nightroman/FarNet/Vessel/README.md

 - `[ShiftDel]`

     Removes the current file from the log.
     It is still shown in the list if it exists in the Far history.

 - `[CtrlR]`

     Updates the history log.
-It removes missing paths, excess, and old records.
+    It removes missing paths and excessive records.

 *********************************************************************
 ## Folder history

 [Contents]

-The folder list is opened by the menu command *Smart folder history*.
+The folder list is opened by the menu command *Smart folders*.

 Keys and actions: